Filters

 Moreover, each expression has one of two modes:

 • Exclude: the default.
-Matching excluded files are never copied and, if the option “Remove files not on source” is enabled, not checked against the source to determine if they should be removed.
+Matched files are never copied and, if the option “Remove files not on source” is enabled, not checked against the source to determine if they should be removed.
 They may still be removed if a parent directory is removed.

 • Include: since expressions at the start of the text field have higher priority, by placing an inclusive expression before an exclusive one, you can include a subset of the excluded files again.
-If you only want to include files matched by the inclusive expressions, you may do so by explicitly excluding the source directory itself (see below).
+If you only want to include files matched by the inclusive expressions, you may do so by also adding the source directory itself as an explicitly excluded file (see below).

 Filter explicitly selected files